-The Dean Clinic Sandyford provides assessment and problem-focused, client-centred therapy which caters to a wide range of mental health problems including:
+The Dean Clinic Sandyford provides treatment for adolescents, young adults and adults, through assessment and problem-focused, client-centred therapy which caters to a wide range of mental health problems including:

 - Bipolar disorder

 - Dual diagnosis